Updated: Jun 10

 Accessing early intervention programs

 The first 5 years after your child’s birth are particularly crucial to their health, well-being, and the overall trajectory of their life.
-In fact, 90% of your child's brain develops by age five.
-This is the time when the foundations for future learning, health, and behavior are established.

-Because a child's brain grows so much during the first five years, this is the time when it has the highest neuroplasticity (the brain’s ability to essentially "rewire" itself to function in a different way).
+Because a child's brain grows so much during the first 5 years, this is the time when it has the highest neuroplasticity (the brain’s ability to essentially "rewire" itself to function in a different way).

 This flexibility means that treatment has the greatest impact during the early years, especially birth to age three.
 Screening is the way to identify children who would benefit from early intervention programs and services.